BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/README.md

 <img width="1053" alt="Screenshot 2023-10-27 at 12 39 52" src="https://github.com/BeatrisIlieve/PostgreSQL-E-CommerceDatabasePlatform/assets/122045435/d79fdbdc-7552-4a28-928a-504167ee308f">

-#### We proceed with creating the `jewelries` table that cintains the respective <ins>Foreign Keys</ins> as well as regular and discount prices (it stays empty for now since later on the devoted employees would insert the values by their own):
+#### We proceed with creating the `jewelries` table that contains the respective <ins>Foreign Keys</ins> as well as regular and discount prices (it stays empty for now since later on the devoted employees would insert the values by their own):
 ```plpgsql
 CREATE TABLE
     jewelries(